The Best Email Marketing Startup Tools

 So, how do you go about building an email list and sending regular updates?

-Here’s a rundown of great email marketing tools for startups and a little bit about them.
+Here’s a rundown of some great email marketing startup tools and a little bit about them.

 Autopilot ($39.20) - Autopilot covers more than just in-app chat; you can use it to build complex customer journeys as well.